Xembify IVIG Infusion

 Thrombosis may occur following treatment with immune globulin products, including Xembify.

-Thrombosis may occur in the absence of such known risk factors.
+Thrombosis may occur in the absence of known risk factors.

 Aseptic Meningitis Syndrome (AMS)